UnsatisfactoryResult/Casio-Loopy-Fun/README.md

 The main board uses all smd capacitors that are only marked with capacitance and voltage.

 Keep in mind that my console is a very early production unit that uses a revision B main board which was apparently not used for very long.
-Some info here main not apply to the later rev C boards.
+Some info here may not apply to the later rev C boards.